Privacy: the iOS browser showdown

 Safari, difficult to audit exhaustively

-I unchecked the various switches in "Analysis and Improvements", so I didn't see any Apple trackers specific to Safari.
+I turned off the various switches in "Analytics & Improvements", so I didn't see any Apple trackers specific to Safari.

 When you do a search, the default search engine is Google.
-This would pay Apple $12 billion per year to be the default search engine on all Apple devices.
+Google reportedly pays Apple $12 billion per year to be the default search engine on all Apple devices.
 Safari thus sends each character entered in the search bar (without identifier) to Google, to enable auto-completion.

 On the privacy side, Apple is taking very good initiatives.
 But it allows Google and its surveillance capitalism to flourish, for big money.